Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 Most of the time, when working locally, you and other coworkers/teammates/classmates will have different usernames/passwords/urls/other properties which are extremely unlikely to be the same.
 You also wouldn't want these values to be seen publicly on a Github repository or anything, because then that means anyone with access to the repository will have access to your sensitive information.
-To deal with this, what most developers do is they create property files and environment files with that data, which are excluded from git in the .gitignore file.
+To deal with this, developers create property files and environment files with that data, which are excluded from git in the .gitignore file.
 Since we'll now be connecting to the database, it's about time we start storing some of our data in there.
 We'll be including a db.properties.example file (which isn't excluded from git in the .gitignore) which will have dummy variables that you'll